MuttData/muttlib/CONTRIBUTING.md

 ### CI/CD jobs

 All commits pushed to branches in pull requests will trigger CI jobs that install `muttlib` in a gitlab-provided docker-env and all the extras, run all tests and check for linting.
-Look at [.gitlab-ci.yml](.gitlab-ci.yml) for more details on this and as well as the official [docs](https://docs.gitlab.com/ce/ci/README.html).
+Look at [.gitlab-ci.yml](https://gitlab.com/mutt_data/muttlib/-/blob/master/.gitlab-ci.yml) for more details on this and as well as the official [Gitlab's docs](https://docs.gitlab.com/ce/ci/README.html).
 Note that only PRs that pass the CI will be allowed to merge.

 `NOTE:` If your commit message contains [ci skip] or [skip ci], without capitalization, the job will be skipped i.e. no CI job will be spawned for that push.